da111003/Portfolio-Deepak-Aggarwal/README.md

 It has sections presenting my current skills and chosen projects.

-Technologies used: HTML CSS JavaScript
+Technologies used: HTML CSS JavaScript SCSS